rezabfil-sec/engine-framework/README.md

 * Filip Rezabek

 In case another license applies, it is mentioned in the header of the given file, e.g.,`send_udp_tai.c`.
-Similarly, in case another license applies, it is mentioned in the header of the given file, e.g., `Iperf3LikePacketSource.ned`.
+Similarly, if another license applies, it is mentioned in the header of the given file, e.g., `Iperf3LikePacketSource.ned`.
 Externally libraries that are used as a part of the experiment execution have their corresponding licensing, e.g., [linuxptp](http://linuxptp.sourceforge.net/), [iperf3](https://github.com/esnet/iperf).
 OMNeT++ is distributed under the Academic Public License.
 For commercial purposes, navigate to the [https://omnest.com/](https://omnest.com/).